cha-y-mae/STAYAWAY-COVID/README.md

 ## Algorithm (Pseudo-code)

-*  Initialize M5 Stack devices.
+*  Initialize M5 Stack devices
-*  Connect the two devices to WiFi in both AP and station mode.
+*  Connect the two devices to WiFi in both AP and station mode
-*  Begin 2 Access Points on the M5 Stack and give the name “BoardA” to one and “BoardB” to the other.
+*  Begin 2 Access Points on the M5 Stack and give the name “BoardA” to one and “BoardB” to the other
-*  Get the number of nearby WiFi networks.
+*  Get the number of nearby WiFi networks
- While networks are found, compare their
+*  While networks are found, compare their SSIDs
-*  If SSID found equals “BoardB”, get its
+*  If SSID found equals “BoardB”, get its R4SSI value
-*  If RSSI value > -47, emit vibration and
-  “Please maintain a safe distance.”.
+*  If RSSI value > -47, emit vibration and print message “Please maintain a safe distance.”
-*  Else, set the screen to green and print
+*  Else, set the screen to green and print message “Safe”
-SSIDs.
-RSSI value.
-print message
-message “Safe :)”.